christierson/APICOW/README.md

-# A MicroPython API for GPIO on the Raspberry Pi Pico W
+# A MicroPython API for the Raspberry Pi Pico W

-This project serves as a web-based gpio API for the raspberry pi pico W (MicroPython).
+This project serves as a web-based gpio API for the raspberry pi pico W, written in MicroPython.
 To use this, you'll need to flash your Pico with MicroPython.
 When the Pico has MicroPython, it's just a matter uploading the files in [/pico](pico) to your Pico and then running [interface.py](interface.py) on a host computer to start controling the pico over your home network.

 ## Configuration
 Before you upload the files, you will want to modify them to fit your setup.
 Read the following to correctly set everything up.